hackingmaterials/rocketsled/README.md

 If you aren't comfortable with Fireworks, please work through the tutorials [here.](https://hackingmaterials.lbl.gov/fireworks/)

-Turboworks is designed for *inverse optimization tasks with sequential improvement*.
+Rocketsled is designed for *inverse optimization tasks with sequential improvement*.
 For example, a typical workflow without optimization might look like this:

 ![Workflow without opt](/docs/basic.png "A basic workflow")